miracle2k/gitolite-simple-mirror/README.md

 As you can see, REPO will be replaced by the repository name.
 This is done within the hook.

-You also have the ability to add custom options to the mirror push.
+Finally, you have the ability to add custom options to the mirror push.
 In this example, using ``--no-force`` allows you to use the Github web editing features without fear of accidentally overwriting such changes::

     repo    @public-projects
             config gitolite.mirror.simple             =   "git@github.com:miracle2k/REPO.git"
-            config gitolite.mirror.extra-args   =   "--no-force"
+            config gitolite.mirror.simple.extra-args  =   "--no-force"

 Setup
 -----